c-f-h/c-f-h.github.io/hugosite/content/post/basic-setup-and-play/index.md

-Another simple extension of this function we will need for training is that it should be able to return not just the final result, but a full list of all encountered board states, the moves that the model made in those states, and a vector of rewards which indicates if the model won or lost the game.
+Another simple extension of this function we will need for training is that it should be able to return not just the final result, but a full list of all encountered board states, the moves that the model made in those states, and a vector of "returns" which indicates if the model won or lost the game.
 So after playing one or a batch of games, we'll get three tensors

 ```
     all_states:   (N, 6, 7)    dtype=torch.int8
     all_moves:    (N,)         dtype=torch.long
-    all_rewards:  (N,)         dtype=torch.float32
+    all_returns:  (N,)         dtype=torch.float32
 ```

 Here ``N`` is the total number of moves the model made across all games played.
-We'll talk about the exact form the rewards take later on, but for now just think of them as being +1 for a win, 0 for a draw, and -1 for a loss.
+We'll talk about the exact form the returns take
+[in the next post]({{< relref the-reinforce-algorithm >}}), but for now just think of them as being +1 for a win, 0 for a draw, and -1 for a loss.